MaybeMarq/File-Converter/README.md

 ## Contributing
 This project was originally intended to be a simple tool for me to use.
 However, I thought it would be best to share my tool with anyone who wants to use it and I would love to see it continue to grow.
 If you would like to contribute whether that be in the form of  code, money, words of inspiration, or criticisms, I would wholeheartedly appreciate it.
 Please feel free to reach out to me.
 My contact information is provided on my profile.

+## License
+This project is licenses under the MIT Licence.
+See the LICENSE file for more information.